adsbypasser/adsbypasser/CONTRIBUTING.md

     e.g.: GreaseMonkey 1.11

-3. What extensions are you using? (notably NoScript or Ghostery)
+3. What extensions or userscripts are you using? (notably NoScript or Ghostery)

 4. What site are you browsing?